weiks/quarters-docs/docs/sdk/unity.md

 Follow [Getting Started guide](/getting-started) to create your Quarter App.

 ## Unity integration
-Import `Quarters SDK` from `Unity Asset Store`
-Add `QuartersSDK/Prefab/QuartersInit.prefab` to your first scene Copy your `APP_ID` and `APP_KEY` to QuartersInit inspector
+Import `Quarters SDK` from `Unity Asset Store`, add `QuartersSDK/Prefab/QuartersInit.prefab` to your first scene, then copy your `APP_ID` and `APP_KEY` to QuartersInit inspector.

 ## Platform specific setup

 ### iOS
 No platform specific setup is needed for iOS.
-Deep linking setup is handled automatically by a post process
+Deep linking setup is handled automatically by a post process.

 ---

 ### Android
-In Unity top menu go Quarters/Android/Generate Android Manifest.
+In Unity top menu go `Quarters/Android/Generate Android Manifest`.
 Android Manifest will automatically generate enabling deep linking.

 If your project contain Android Manifest already, manual manifest will be required.